Meniscus Injury & Repair

 The meniscus plays a crucial role in joint stability, lubrication and is capable of withstanding tremendous forces and an average of over two million steps per year.
 A healthy meniscus provides a gliding surface in the knee that is 5 times smoother than ice on ice.

 Our goal is always to save your meniscus cartilage when possible.
-Over the past twenty-five years, Dr. Stone has developed many techniques to treat meniscus tears, including repair techniques that focus specifically on bringing new blood supply into damaged tissue so a larger area of the meniscus can be repaired than previously thought.
-Often, meniscus tears can be treated by removing the unstable areas while repairing the stable areas, most often by suturing the cartilage from the inside out and often adding growth factors, stem cells, and clot materials to augment healing, even in older people.
+Over the past thirty years, Dr. Stone has developed many techniques to treat meniscus tears, including repair techniques that focus specifically on bringing new blood supply into damaged tissue so a larger area of the meniscus can be repaired than previously thought.
+Often, meniscus tears can be treated by removing the unstable areas while repairing the stable areas, most often by suturing the cartilage from the inside out and often adding growth factors and clot materials to augment healing, even in older people.

 You can return home from the surgery center the same day after having a meniscus repair.

 While our goal is always to save your meniscus cartilage when possible, for more substantial tears, especially toward the inner 2/3 of the meniscus or when the tissue is hardened and calcified, we recommend a meniscectomy, or meniscus trimming.

 A meniscectomy is trimming the torn edges of the meniscus to eliminate torn pieces that can cause pain, swelling, and locking.
 Only the smallest amount of meniscus tissue necessary to eliminate the pain or locking is removed and the result is a clean, smooth edge of the meniscus that avoids locking while retaining cushion and stability.
 The art is in shaping the meniscus in a way that preserves its function.